nlejeune/TreeTalk/1-business_requirements.md

 - Acceptance criteria:
     - Automatic suggestions displayed under each response.

-### Epic 4: Infrastructure and MCP Integration - Goal: Make TreeChat extensible and compatible with other LLMs.
+### Epic 4: Infrastructure and Integration - Goal: Make TreeChat extensible and compatible with LLMs.
-- User story 4.1: **As a developer**, I want the application to expose its data via an internal MCP server so that an external LLM can connect to it.
+- User story 4.1: **As a developer**, I want the application to expose its data so that an external LLM can connect to it.
 - Acceptance criteria:
     - Documented REST/WS endpoints.
     - Secure authentication.